Barry Allen: Justice League

 As presented in Justice League of America #9, when the Earth is infiltrated by alien warriors sent to conquer the planet, some of the world's greatest heroes join forces, Allen among them.
-While the superheroes individually defeat most of the invaders, they fall prey to a single alien and only by working together are they able to defeat the warrior.
-Afterwards, the heroes decide to establish the Justice League.
+While the superheroes individually defeat most of the invaders, they fall prey to a single alien and only by working together are able to defeat the warrior.
+Afterwards, they decide to establish the Justice League.

-During the years, he is depicted as feeling slightly attracted to Black Canary and Zatanna, but he never pursues a relationship because he feels his real love is Iris West, whom he ultimately marries.
-Allen also becomes a good friend with Green Lantern (Hal Jordan), which would later be the subject of the limited series Flash and Green Lantern: The Brave and the Bold.
+During the years, Barry is depicted as feeling slightly attracted to Black Canary and Zatanna but never pursues a relationship because he feels his real love is Iris West, whom he ultimately marries.
+Allen also becomes a good friend of Green Lantern (Hal Jordan), which would later be the subject of the limited series Flash and Green Lantern: The Brave and the Bold.

 In The Flash #123—"Flash of Two Worlds"—Allen is transported to Earth-Two where he meets Jay Garrick, the original Flash in DC Continuity; it is revealed that Jay Garrick's adventures were captured in comic book form on Earth-One.
-This storyline initiated DC's multiverse and was continued in issues of Flash and in team-ups between the Justice League of America of Earth-One and the Justice Society of America of Earth-Two.
-In the classic story from Flash #179—"The Flash – Fact or Fiction?"—Allen is thrown into the universe eventually called Earth Prime, a representation of "our" universe, where he seeks the aid of the Flash comic book's editor Julius Schwartz to build a cosmic treadmill so that he can return home.
+This storyline initiates DC's multiverse and is continued in issues of Flash and in team-ups between the Justice League of America of Earth-One and the Justice Society of America of Earth-Two.
+In the story from Flash #179—"The Flash – Fact or Fiction?"—Allen is thrown into the universe called Earth Prime, a representation of "our" universe, where he seeks the aid of the Flash comic book's editor Julius Schwartz to build a cosmic treadmill so that he can return home.
 He also gains a sidekick and protégé in Iris' nephew, Wally West, who gains super-speed in an accident similar to that which gave Allen his powers.

 Tragedy

-In time, he married his girlfriend Iris West, who learned of his double identity because Allen talked in his sleep.
-She kept this secret, and he eventually revealed his identity to her of his own free will with Moreno's persuasion.
-Iris was eventually revealed to have been sent as a child from the 30th century and adopted.
+In time, Barry marries his girlfriend Iris West, who learns of his double identity because Allen talks in his sleep.
+She keeps this secret, and he reveals his identity to her of his own free will with Moreno's persuasion.
+Iris is revealed to have been sent as a child from the 30th century and adopted.